jkclark/Selfie-Gif-Creator/README.md

 - Investigate programmatically centering my face
 - Investigate benefits of threading when preparing 1000's of images
   - Won't be necessary if just adding one image at a time

+### Other thoughts

+- In trying to abstract away everything except the real base logic, I feel like I've still left the file system as a dependency of the core logic.
+Is there away to abstract away even that?
+For example, could we read and write everything froma nd to a database?
+It would seem that with `ffmpeg` at least, we are locked into using the filesystem.
+But maybe that's not true...?